Which Is Better Azure or AWS

 Key Differences Between Azure and AWS

-Both the cloud platforms have, in one way or the other, contributed to the betterment of society.
-For instance, AWS is used by NASA to make a repository of videos, audio files, and pictures in one location to give the public access to images of our galaxy.
+Both cloud platforms have, in one way or another, contributed to the betterment of society.
+For instance, AWS is used by NASA to create a repository of videos, audio files, and images in one location, making them available to the public.

 Similarly, the NGO People in Need has used AWS to create an early warning system that alerts thousands of people in Cambodia about floods.
 This cost-effective method has helped save millions of lives in many regions at risk.

-Azure has helped create the Weka Smart Fridge, which stores vaccines properly.
+Azure has helped develop the Weka Smart Fridge, which properly stores vaccines.
 It has helped several medical facilities around the world to ensure vaccines reach people who don’t have access to medicines.
-Azure has also helped find solutions to the freshwater crisis.
+Azure has also helped address the freshwater crisis.
 Nalco Water has worked with Azure within Ecolab to develop advanced computing and analytics solutions that help companies recycle water.

 Compute Power

 AWS users can choose pre-configured machine images, configure their own VMs, and customize MIs.
-They can choose the power, size, memory capacity, number of VMs, availability zones, and different regions they can launch from.
-On the other hand, Azure users can opt for Virtual Hard Disk or VHD.
+They can choose the power, size, memory capacity, number of VMs, availability zones, and regions from which they can launch.
+On the other hand, Azure users can opt for a Virtual Hard Disk or VHD.
 It is the same as Machine Instant used to create a VM.
 VHD can be pre-configured by the user, third party, or Microsoft.
 The Azure user has to specify the memory and cores.

 Storage Capacity

-AWS allows the users to take advantage of temporary storage allocated once the instance starts; the storage is terminated with the instance.
+AWS allows users to use temporary storage allocated when the instance starts; the storage is terminated with the instance.
 It also provides block storage, which is similar to hard disks.
-The block storage can be attached or separated from an instance.
-You can archive your data with Glacier and use object storage with S3.
+Block storage can be attached to or detached from an instance.
+You can archive your data in Glacier and use S3 for object storage.
 It supports NoSQL databases and Big Data.

 Meanwhile, Azure offers temporary storage via D drive and block storage with Page Blobs.
 Files and Block Blobs serve as object storage.
 Azure supports relational databases, Big Data, and NoSQL through HDInsight and Azure Table.
 It also offers site recovery, Azure Backup, and Import Export as additional recovery and archiving options.